The 3 Levels of Plumber Licensing Explained

 Quality & Long-Term Savings

 Licensed plumbers use advanced diagnostic tools, follow best practices, and provide warranties on their work.
 While they may charge more upfront, their work is more likely to be done right the first time, avoiding the costly cycle of repairs that often follows substandard unlicensed work.
+This is especially important for commercial plumbing projects, where licensing and insurance requirements are even more stringent.

 How to Verify a Plumber's License & What Happens If You Don't